botiqueme/dev-docs/UI-specification-billing-page/Choose-plan-dynamic-content.md

 ## 1. Business Logic

 ### Payment Scenarios

+1. **Case 1: Add a MONTHLY subscription while having an active YEARLY subscription only**
+   - **Message:**
+     "Start today your monthly subscription!
+Next billing occurs on <next_billing_estimated+30days>. "

+2. **Case 2: Add a YEARLY subscription while having an active MONTHLY subscription only**
+   - **Message:**
+     "Start today your yearly subscription!
+Next billing occurs on <next_billing_estimated+356 days>."

-1. **Case 1: Add a MONTHLY subscription while having MONTHLY subscriptions**
+3. **Case 3: Add a MONTHLY subscription while having MONTHLY subscriptions**
    - **Message**:
-     "Subscribe today and only pay for the days left in your current monthly billing cycle.
-Your next full payment will be on `<date_of_monthly_renewal>`."
+     "Subscribe today and only pay for the days left in your active monthly billing cycle.
+Your next full payment will be on <date_of_monthly_renewal>."

-2. **Case 2: Add a YEARLY subscription while having a YEARLY subscription**
+4. **Case 4: Add a YEARLY subscription while having a YEARLY subscription**
    - **Message**:
-     "Subscribe today and only pay for the time left in your current yearly billing cycle.
-Your next full payment will be on `<date_of_yearly_renewal>`."
+     "Subscribe today and only pay for the time left in your active yearly billing cycle.
+Your next full payment will be on <date_of_yearly_renewal>."

-3. **Case 3: Add a MONTHLY subscription while having both MONTHLY & YEARLY subscriptions**
+5. **Case 5: Add a MONTHLY subscription while having both MONTHLY & YEARLY subscriptions**
    - **Proposed Message**:
-     "Subscribe today and only pay for the days left in your other monthly billing cycle.
-Your next full payment will be on `<date_of_monthly_renewal>`.
-Your yearly subscriptions won't be affected by this change."
+     "Subscribe today and only pay for the days left in your active monthly billing cycle.
+Your next full payment will be on <date_of_monthly_renewal>.
+If you also have any active yearly subscriptions, they won't be affected."

-4. **Case 4: Add a YEARLY subscription while having both MONTHLY & YEARLY subscriptions**
+6. **Case 6: Add a YEARLY subscription while having both MONTHLY & YEARLY subscriptions**
    - **Proposed Message**:
-     "Subscribe today and only pay for the time left in your other yearly billing cycles.
-Your next full payment will be on `<date_of_yearly_renewal>`.
-Your monthly subscriptions won't be affected by this change."
+     "Subscribe today and only pay for the time left in your active yearly billing cycle.
+Your next full payment will be on <date_of_yearly_renewal>.
+If you also have any active monthly subscriptions, they won't be affected."

 ### Default Behavior
 - On page load, **the displayed plan and billing cycle should be those last selected** (saved locally or retrieved via a dedicated endpoint).